Six Prominent Buglers of Arlington National Cemetery

 The Arlington House (Custis-Lee Mansion) and the grounds in its immediate vicinity are administered by the National Park Service while the cemetery is run by the Department of the Army.
 Funerals are normally conducted five days a week, excluding weekends.
 Funerals including interments and inurnments average 20 per day.
 The flags in ANC are flown at half-staff from one-half hour before the first funeral until one-half hour after the last funeral each day.

 Taps can be heard an average of thirty times a day at Arlington National Cemetery.
-The bugle call is sounded at the many funerals and ceremonies held there, including wreath ceremonies at the Tomb of the Unknowns.
+The bugle call is sounded at the many funerals and ceremonies held there, including wreath ceremonies at the Tomb of the Unknown Soldier.
 The Army, Marines, Navy and Air Force have bands stationed in the Washington, D.C. area, from which buglers are assigned to play for various ceremonies at the cemetery.

 The bugler plays an important role in the military funeral.
 A bugler reports to the gravesite before each funeral.
 During the honors portion of the ceremony, a firing party fires three volleys.
 This is followed by the sounding of Taps.
 The military honors conclude with the folding of the flag and its presentation to the next of kin.

 An atmosphere of reverence is desired throughout the cemetery.
 Upon hearing Taps, visitors to Arlington should cease conversation, face toward the music, and place their right hand over their heart.
 Military members in uniform should render the hand salute.
 Today, the use of actual valveless bugles is limited because of logistical requirements.
 Most bugle calls at Arlington are sounded on a valved trumpet or cornet.
-However, the US Army Band retains the tradition of using bugles in ceremonies at the Tomb of the Unknowns.
+However, the US Army Band retains the tradition of using bugles in ceremonies at the Tomb of the Unknown Soldier.